 We make a big mistake.

-When I submit the application, I tell the office manager at the diocese both over the phone and via email that Bertha is not to be contacted.
+When I submit the application, I tell the office manager at the diocese both over the phone and via email that Isabel is not to be contacted.
 That if she has to become involved, Primo will call her first.
 That she has cancer.
 Is not happy about the divorce.
 That we do not want her to hear about the annulment from the diocese.

 Primo is gobsmacked.
 How did she know?